voussoir/timesearch/README.md

 timesearch
 ==========

-# CRITICAL (2018 01 29):
+# NEWS (2018 04 09):

-[Reddit is in the process of removing the timestamp search feature which makes timesearch possible](https://www.reddit.com/r/changelog/comments/7tus5f/update_to_search_api/dtfcdn0/).
-Please message them and let them know that this feature is important to you.
-Thank you.
+[Reddit has removed the timestamp search feature which timesearch was built off of](https://www.reddit.com/r/changelog/comments/7tus5f/update_to_search_api/dtfcdn0/).
+Please message the admins by [sending a PM to /r/reddit.com](https://www.reddit.com/message/compose?to=%2Fr%2Freddit.com&subject=Timestamp+search).
+Let them know that this feature is important to you, and you would like them to restore it on the new search stack.

+Thankfully, Jason Baumgartner aka [/u/Stuck_in_the_Matrix](https://reddit.com/u/Stuck_in_the_Matrix/overview), owner of [Pushshift.io](https://github.com/pushshift/api), has made it easy to interact with his dataset.
+Timesearch now queries his API to get post data, and then uses reddit's /api/info to get up-to-date information about those posts (scores, edited text bodies, ...).
+While we're at it, this also gives us the ability to speed up commentaugment.
+In addition, we can get all of a user's comments which was not possible through reddit alone.

+NOTE: Because Pushshift is an independent dataset run by a regular person, it does not contain posts from private subreddits.
+Without the timestamp search parameter, scanning private subreddits is now impossible.
+I urge once again that you contact ~~your senator~~ the admins to have this feature restored.

 ---